 Stability: Excellent: Stainless cooking surface won't react with food, while stainless exterior is tough and won't scratch or dent easily.

 Design/Usability: The design is stellar for anyone with induction who wants true copper performance.
 We also love the stainless handles.
-In all honesty it's not the prettiest cookware out there, but the design works, with no real drawbacks that make it at all hard to use.
+In all honesty it's not the prettiest cookware, but the design works, with no real drawbacks.

-Value: We give an average rating as, once again, this is expensive cookware with a low cost per year of use, as it's going to last you forever.
-If this cookware is worth it to you, then add some points--you'll never regret making the investment, that's for sure.
+Value: We give an average rating as this is expensive cookware but with a low cost per year of use, because it will last for decades.
+If this cookware is worth it to you, then add some points--you won't regret making the investment if you can afford it.

 Pieces in Set: The Chef set has a 3 qt Dutch oven, a 2 qt sauce pan and a 9.4 in. sauté pan--all smallish pieces.
-We would prefer a skillet in the set, but the sauté pan actually is the more versatile piece, so it's a nice beginner set, but you'll probably need to augment with a larger skillet and a larger sauce pan, at the very least.
+We would prefer a skillet in the set, but the sauté pan actually is the more versatile piece, so it's a nice beginner set, but you'll probably want a larger skillet and a larger sauce pan at some point.

-Actually, you may be better off buying individual pieces over the set in the Falk Copper Core line.
-This way, you'll be sure to get exactly what you want, and with this 5 piece set costing almost $700, you won't be spending all that much more buying individually.
+You may be better off buying individual pieces in the Falk Copper Core line.
+This way, you'll be sure to get exactly what you want, and with this 5 piece set costing almost $700, you won't be spending that much more buying individual pieces.

-Recommendation: If you need induction compatibility and want copper performance, the Falk Copper Core is one of the best copper cookware sets to get.
+Recommendation: If you need induction compatibility and want copper performance, the Falk Copper Core is one of the best choices.

 see falk COPPER core cookware at falk Usa NOW: